-My littlest used to bite her sister on a regular basis.
+My littlest used to bite her sister regularly.

 Of course, not without provocation, to be sure.
 I recall one such incident in particular where the younger sat in her car seat with her blankie over her head – a silent declaration for some space.
 Big sis took it upon herself to invade the bubble and stick her finger under the blanket.

 Imagine crying.
 Lots of crying from both – once I flew back there and took care of the situation.

 They come in all shapes, sizes, and personalities.

 I ended up with two strong-willed (which will henceforth be referred to as “Swillers”), and one pleaser/sneaky instigator.

 The 3-year-old Swiller insisted on wearing flared pants every day of her life.
 She embodied the essence of “picky” when it came to her clothes, hair, possessions, and personal bubble.

 The 5-year-old pleaser/instigator just wanted to laugh, tease, collect toilet paper rolls for crafts, and drive her younger sister nuts with her somewhat messy side of the room.
 Talk about the odd couple!